Israeli support for Hamas: Use of Hamas to undermine the Palestinian Authority

 At a Likud party conference in 2019, Netanyahu said: "Anyone who wants to thwart the establishment of a Palestinian state has to support bolstering Hamas and transferring money to Hamas ...
 This is part of our strategy – to isolate the Palestinians in Gaza from the Palestinians in the West Bank."
 Netanyahu responded to the accusations of funding and strengthening Hamas by calling them "ridiculous".
 In an interview with Time in 2024, he denied of giving support to Hamas and said that it was one of "many misquotes" attributed to him.
-Gershon Hacohen, former commander of the 7th Armored Brigade and an associate of Netanyahu, said in 2019 in an interview: "Netanyahu's strategy is to prevent the option of two states, so he is turning Hamas into his closest partner.
-Openly Hamas is an enemy.
-Covertly, it's an ally."
-Bezalel Smotrich, a far-right lawmaker and finance minister under the Netanyahu government, called the Palestinian Authority a "burden" and Hamas an "asset".